JosiahSiegel/randomrepo/README.md

-# Hello world docker action

-This action prints "Hello World" or "Hello" + the name of a person to greet to the log.
+# Fetch random repo name

+This action is useful for running actions against random repositories (e.g. leak scanner, etc.)

 ## Inputs

-## `who-to-greet`

-**Required** The name of the person to greet.
-Default `"World"`.
+`github-token`

+**Required** Token used to authenticate with GitHub

 ## Outputs

-## `time`

-The time we greeted you.

-## Example usage

-uses: josiahsiegel/hello-world-docker-action@v1
-with:
-  who-to-greet: 'Mona the Octocat'
+`repo`

+The name of the random repo.